-A. Yes!
-Idea Lab is open to all staff at Innovative libraries, not just system administrators.
+A. Anyone who uses Innovative software.
+Idea Lab is open to all staff at Innovative libraries, not just system administrators or IUG memberss.
 We welcome the perspectives of all users, from front-line staff to directors.
 Idea Lab will allow all Innovative customers to have direct input into Innovative product development, and we encourage Innovative libraries of all types across the globe to take advantage of Innovative’s commitment to this new process.

 A. Follow these steps to create an account: